Photon surfaces extensions for dynamical gravitational collapse: Spherical dust collapsing spacetimes

 To sum up, the global model that we are going to consider will therefore be composed of the interior LTB metric \eqref{eq:LTB} with $k(x)=0$ and $r(t,x)$ given by \eqref{eq:r-mb}, defined in the set

 matched to a Schwarzschild exterior

 at the star boundary $\Sigma=\{ x=x_b\}$.
-Israel--Darmois junction conditions \cite{Israel:1966rt} guarantee that the matching is $C^1$ across $\Sigma$, provided that the Schwarzschild mass is given by $M=m(x_b)$.
+As discussed in the previous subsection, the Darmois junction conditions ensure that the matching is $C^1$ across $\Sigma$, provided that the Schwarzschild mass is given by $M=m(x_b)$.
 Observe that the coordinates $(\tau, r)$ in \eqref{eq:ext} will be related to $t$ on the matching surface -- in particular, $r=r(t,x_b)$ on $\Sigma$\footnote{That justifies the slight abuse of notation where we employ the same letter $r$ for both the radial coordinate in \eqref{eq:ext} and the metric coefficient \eqref{eq:r-mb} within \eqref{eq:LTB}.}.
 Details can be found in \cite{Giambo2005GravitationalFields}.

+We will refer to this model as \textit{the marginally bound spherical dust collapse}.
+Its end state, starting from regular initial conditions at $t=0$, is well known in the literature \cite{Singh:1994tb}: let us summarize it briefly.
+Consider a mass profile such that, using \eqref{eq:r-mb}

+with $a>0$ and $n\in\mathbb{N}\setminus\{0\}$, so the initial energy $\rho_0(x)$ is regular up to the central shell $x=0$, and decreasing in a right neighborhood of $x=0$ -- we can suppose that the star boundary $x_b$ belongs to this neighborhood.
+In this configuration, the non-central singularities, i.e., $t_s(x)$ for every $x\in]0,x_b]$ are always covered by the apparent horizon.
+Conversely, the central singularity $t_s(0)$ may be either covered or naked, depending on the choice of parameters $a$ and $n$ in \eqref{eq:mu}.
+Indeed, one has to observe that deriving $t_h(x)$ from the condition $r=2m$ leads to the expression